shubh97am/graph-generator/README.md

 sin(x)
 sin(x)+cos(x)
 log2(cos(sinx))
+for e^x use ep(x)
+zoom in zoom out and shifting keys
+A,S,D,W,O,P,K,L

 and for all mathematical equations compile mainn.cpp with c++ std 11 and install opengl in c++ first install opengl